3. Know How to Respond During Crisis Events

 - Make sure you keep a journal about your concerns and who you talked with about them.
 Photos and videos are also good records to have.
 Medical literature shows that critical information involving adverse events is often left out of the patient’s chart.

 - Talk to every member of your care team until you get the kind of response you think is necessary.

 - Ask if the hospital has a rapid response protocol or Code H (for help) that allows patients and families to urgently summon specially trained members of the healthcare team to deal with a worrisome or acute change in the patient’s clinical condition.
 More…

-- Find out about how to make a complaint to the hospital’s administration in the event that you’re not getting the results you want on the floor or with the current healthcare team.
+- Find out how to make a complaint to the hospital’s administration in the event that you’re not getting the results you want on the floor or with the current healthcare team.
 More…You should make sure you have this information before a serious situation arises.
 Times of stress, crisis or exhaustion are never the best occasions to search through hospital websites.

 - The most heart-wrenching words from any patient or family are “I couldn’t get anyone to listen to me” before tragedy struck.
 Too many families are haunted by the feeling that they did not do enough at the time when it might have made a difference.
 The Center for Patient Protection hears their stories every day.
 Take a look at our snapshots of hospital harm.
-The thoughts are written in the words of patients and families still devastated by what should have been prevented.
+These thoughts are written in the words of patients and families still devastated by events that should have been prevented.
 Don’t be one of them.